INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 - Until the next blocking call (I/O)
 - Until a specific amount of time where he is "**de-scheduled**"

+> [!info] Scheduler and fairness
-The scheduler is supposed to give the same amount of CPU lifetime to all threads, it is **"fair"**.
+> The scheduler is supposed to give the same amount of CPU lifetime to all threads, it is **"fair"**.
+>
-	*This is only in theory.
+> This is only in theory.
 In reality, it is indicated that the scheduler is fair as it gives `time to all threads with no preferences`, but it does not indicate that `each thread receives the same amount of lifetime`.
-This up time is too variable to mention real "fairness".*
+This up time is too variable to mention real "fairness".

 As all of this is managed by the OS' scheduler, **we do not control anything**, neither when the threads are scheduled or de-scheduled, nor their lifespan when they are up.